ros-navigation/navigation2/nav2_dwb_controller/README.md

 ## Changes to DWB

-For the most part, the DWB codebase is unchanged, other than what was required for ROS2.
+For the most part, the DWB codebase is unchanged, other than what was required for ROS2 and the `nav2_core` interface for Controllers.

-The main architectural change is due to the replacement of `MoveBase` by the `FollowPath` action server.

 ![ROS 1 DWB Structure](./images/DWB_Structure_Simplified.svg "ROS 1 DWB Structure")

 ## New local planner interface

-See `nav2_core` `LocalPlanner` interface.
-They are loaded into the `nav2_controller_server` to compute control commands from requests to the ROS2 action server.
+See `nav2_core` `Controller` interface, which defines an interface for the controller plugins.
+These plugins are loaded into the `nav2_controller_server` to compute control commands from requests to the ROS2 action server.